alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Potential insights

-This exploration could help you to:
+This exploration can help you to:

 - estimate how many sessions, on average, it takes users who complete a journey to reach the final page
-- assess whether content or structural changes reduce the need for users to return later
+- assess whether content changes reduce the need for users to return later
-- compare whether session requirements differ depending on device category
+- assess the influence of device category (desktop, mobile or tablet) on the average number of sessions to complete

 ### Understand the data

-This method focuses only on users who reached the completion page.
-It does not reflect users who started the journey but failed to complete.
+This method focuses only on users who reached a completion page.
+It does not include users who started the journey but failed to complete.

-Create a segment that includes users who viewed the completion page, and use it with the "Sessions per active user" metric.
+Create a segment that includes users who viewed the completion page, and apply it with the "Sessions per active user" metric.
 This shows the average number of sessions for users who completed the journey.

 A session begins when a user starts interacting with your site and ends after a period of inactivity (30 minutes by default, unless your GA4 property settings have been changed).
 If a user leaves and later returns, this creates a new session.
-As a result, users who take breaks before finishing will increase the average number of sessions.
+Consequently, users who take breaks before finishing will increase the average number of sessions.

 This exploration uses "Active users" instead of the usual "Total users", to correspond with the "Sessions per active user" metric.